bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

                  plan history UID, which is updated each time the contents of the history is changed.
                  Monitor this parameter to determine when the history data should be downloaded.

+              **task_results_uid**: *str*
+                 UID of the dictionary of task results.
+UID is updated each time results of a new completed tasks are added to the dictionary.
+Check the status of the pending tasks (see *task_load_result* API) once UID is changed.

               **plans_allowed_uid**: *str*
                  UID for the list of allowed plans.
 UID is updated each time the contents of the list is changed.
 Monitor the UID to detect changes in the list of allowed